Research Projects

 Our research focuses on materials for use in extreme environments and can be applied to materials for use in aircraft engines, rocket engines, energy conversion technologies, and thermal protection systems.

-Associate Professor of Chemical Engineering, and Materials Science and Engineering (by courtesy) ChE Undergraduate Program Director
+Associate Professor of Chemical Engineering Associate Professor of Materials Science and Engineering (by courtesy) ChE Undergraduate Program Director

 Geoffrey M. Geise, associate professor at the University of Virginia, earned a B.S. degree in chemical engineering from the Pennsylvania State University and an M.S.E. and Ph.D. from the University of Texas at Austin.
 At UVA, his research focuses on studying the fundamentals of chemically- and electrochemically-driven small molecule transport.